quicwg/wg-materials/interim-17-10/minutes.md

 Jeff notes that the transport draft has some of this text, but that the congestion draft is very incomplete.

-Jeff suggests that we have MUST-level prohibitions should be in the transport draft, but that SHOULDs and implemention advice should be in the recovery draft.
+Jeff suggests that we have MUST-level prohibitions should be in the transport draft, but that SHOULDs and implementation advice should be in the recovery draft.

 Ian asks if this an okay split?